PringleCPP/Wisp-Terraria-Server/README.md

 Q: How do I get my server IP?

 A: Go to your command prompt and type in "ipconfig" then your IPv4 should be the IP of the server.

+Q: What else can it do?

+A: We have created super fast world generation, it will generate worlds much faster than if you load up the game to generate it.